DessalegnChebude/MyFirstRepo/REAADME.md

-some installation instruction is added here
+some installation instruction is added here additional description